-40.0 Suspension and Amendment of Council Procedure Rules
+40.0 Suspension of Council Procedure Rules

-40.1 All of these Council Rules of Procedure except Rule 33.3 (the right for an individual Member to have his or her vote recorded) may be suspended by motion on notice.
+40.1 All of these Council Rules of Procedure except Rule 33.3 (the right for an individual Member to have his or her vote recorded) may be suspended by motion on notice identifying the Procedure Rule which is to be suspended.
 Such a motion may only be moved without notice if at least one half of the whole number of Members of the Council is present.
 Suspension can only be for the duration of the meeting.
+Deleted: and Amendment